X86 calling conventions: Microsoft vectorcall

 The Clang compiler and the Intel C++ Compiler also implement vectorcall.

+vectorcall only handles the 256-bit (AVX, YMM) view of the vector registers.
+It does not cover the AVX-512 (ZMM) view.

+Intel register

-ICC has a similar, earlier convention called __regcall; it is also supported by Clang.
+Before __vectorcall, ICC has a similar convention called __regcall, where as many parameters are stuffed into the registers as possible.
+It is also supported by clang.

+Intel has a Vector Function ABI based on __regcall not implemented by clang (as of November 2025).
+It deals with vectors of ordinary types, so most parameters are passed (and the results returned) via [XYZ]MM registers.
+A variant of this ABI employing instead the x86_64 platform's usual System V calling convention with regard to register use is adopted by glibc's libmvec and supported by GCC, Clang, and ICC.

+GNU and clang modifiers

+On 32-bit x86, GNU has a regparm attribute that causes up to three non-variadic parameters to be passed in EAX, EDX, and ECX.
+It is less of its own calling convention and more of a modification that can be applied to existing calling conventions.

+Clang has similar "convention modifiers" in the form of preserve_all, preserve_none, preserve_most, broadly applicable to many architectures.
+GCC supports preserve_none on x86 and x86-64.

 Borland register

 Evaluating arguments from left to right, it passes three arguments via EAX, EDX, ECX.
 Remaining arguments are pushed onto the stack, also left to right.
 It is the default calling convention of the 32-bit compiler of Delphi, where it is known as register.
 This calling convention is also used by Embarcadero's C++Builder, where it is called __fastcall.
 In this compiler, Microsoft's fastcall can be used as __msfastcall.

 GCC and Clang can be made to use a similar calling convention by using __stdcall with the regparm function attribute or the -mregparm=3 switch.
 (The stack order is inverted.)
 It is also possible to produce a caller clean-up variant using cdecl or extend this to also use SSE registers.
 A cdecl-based version is used by the Linux kernel on i386 since version 2.6.20 (released February 2007).